intel/CPU-Manager-for-Kubernetes/docs/operator.md

 Kubernetes >= v1.5.0

 ### Kubernetes preparation
 All of template manifests provided with CMK are using serviceaccount which is defined in [`cmk-serviceaccount`][cmk-serviceaccount] manifest.
 Before first CMK run, operator should use it to define `cmk-serviceaccount`.
 This step isn't obligatory on Kubernetes 1.5 but it's strongly recomended.
 Kubernetes 1.6 requires it because of RBAC authorization method which will use it to deliver API access from inside of CMK pod(s).

 #### Kubernetes 1.6
 From Kubernetes 1.6 [RBAC][RBAC] has became default authorization method.
-Operator needs to prepare additional [ClusterRole][ClusterRole] and [ClusterRoleBindings][ClusterRoleBindings] to be able spawn CMK on this version of Kubernetes.
-CMK is providing their definitions in [`cmk-rbac-rules`][cmk-rbac-rules] manifest.
+Operator needs to prepare additional [ClusterRole][ClusterRole] and [ClusterRoleBindings][ClusterRoleBindings] in order to deploy CMK.Those are provided in [`cmk-rbac-rules`][cmk-rbac-rules] manifest.
 In this case operator must also use provided serviceaccount manifest as well.

 ## Setting up the cluster.
 https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding
 This section describes the setup required to use the `CMK` software.

 Notes:
 - The recommended way to prepare Kubernetes nodes for the `CMK` software is to run `cmk cluster-init` as a Pod as described in [cluster setup instructions using `cmk cluster-init`][cluster-init-op-manual].
 - The [cluster setup instructions using manually created Pods][indvidual-pods-op-manual] should only be used if and only if running `cmk cluster-init` fails for some reason.

 ### TL;DR